Fighting For Justice In The Workplace Since 1955

 New Jersey Wage And Hour Violation Lawyers

 In today’s competitive job market, you may expect to work long hours to get the job done.
-But, working more hours than you are compensated for is illegal.
-Crooked employers take advantage of employees’ desire to succeed in their job – and prey on their fears of losing their positions – by forcing them to work additional hours without additional pay.
+But working more hours than you are compensated for is illegal.
+Crooked employers take advantage of employees’ desire to succeed in their jobs and prey on their fears of losing their positions by forcing them to work additional hours without additional pay.
 In many cases, those affected by wage and hour violations may be eligible for compensation.

 What is a wage or hour violation?

-The New Jersey Department of Labor and Workforce Development and the federal Department of Labor’s Wage and Hour Division (WHD) are responsible for enforcing wage and hour standards in NJ.
+The New Jersey Department of Labor and Workforce Development and the federal Department of Labor’s Wage and Hour Division (WHD) enforce wage and hour standards in NJ.
 There are state and national mandates outlining laws requiring how much compensation workers should receive, and when they should receive additional compensation for working extra hours.
 These two departments also enforce standards concerning child labor.

 The basics of minimum wage in New Jersey